-- A customer pays a merchant at round i by sending him x_i. - A micropayment wins if x, mod n = y, mod n - Where n = 1/p (must be an integer). - Upon winning, the merchant sends the committed chain roots, in addition to x_i and y_i, to the bank. - The bank verifies that the ticket is a winning one. - Then it transfers currency from the customer's account to the merchant's account.
+- A customer pays a merchant at round i by sending him xi. - A micropayment wins if x, mod n = y, mod n - Where n = 1/p (must be an integer). - Upon winning, the merchant sends the committed chain roots, in addition to xi and yi, to the bank. - The bank verifies that the ticket is a winning, valid one. - The validity of the chain, the lottery outcome, signatures, etc. - Then it transfers currency from the customer's account to the merchant's account.